alex-lamplough/memorix/AUTH0-SETUP.md

 **Issue: Token validation errors**

-Verify that your domain and clientId are correctly set in the auth0-config.js file.
+Verify that your Auth0 domain and clientId are correctly set in your `.env.local` file.

 **Issue: User is not redirected after login**

-Check the `redirectUri` in your auth0-config.js and make sure it matches an allowed callback URL in your Auth0 settings.
+Check that the `redirectUri` matches an allowed callback URL in your Auth0 settings.

+**Issue: Environment variables not loading**

+- Make sure you're using the `VITE_` prefix for all environment variables
+- Restart the development server after updating the `.env.local` file